jwyi93/ZooData/GravitySpy/Promotion/readme.md

+## Promotion Analysis in GravitySpy
-## Analysis of GS Users still contributing in lower workflows even though they've been promoted.
+Analysis of GS Users still contributing in lower workflows even though they've been promoted.